MonkeFon/Ideenmanagement-Plattform/README.md

 mvn spring-boot:run
 ```

-On boot, Flyway runs the migrations (`V1` schema → `V22`; highlights: `V5` campaigns, `V7`+`V10` build the German seed, `V8` Supabase RPCs, `V9` excludes private stages from search, `V12` adds tenant Row-Level Security, `V13` renames the ideamanager role, `V14` renames the demo e-mails, `V15` drops the i18n columns, `V17` curates the ten demo ideas, `V20` adds per-tenant branding (FOM teal), `V21` adds the reviewer/idea-manager assignment pipeline, `V22` adds the per-tenant idea reference key) and two ordered `CommandLineRunner`s fire: one resets the seven demo passwords to `demo1234` (so the seeded BCrypt hashes never go stale), and one — the **`EmbeddingBootstrapper`** — generates embeddings for any idea that doesn't have one yet, so semantic search and the graph work on a fresh clone without a manual reindex.
+On boot, Flyway runs the migrations (`V1` schema → `V22`; highlights: `V5` campaigns, `V7`+`V10` build the German seed, `V8` Supabase RPCs, `V9` excludes private stages from search, `V12` adds tenant Row-Level Security, `V13` renames the ideamanager role, `V14` renames the demo e-mails, `V15` drops the i18n columns, `V17` curates the ten demo ideas, `V20` adds per-tenant branding (FOM teal), `V21` adds the reviewer/idea-manager assignment pipeline, `V22` adds the per-tenant idea reference key).
+Afterwards, two ordered `CommandLineRunner`s fire: one resets the seven demo passwords to `demo1234` (so the seeded BCrypt hashes never go stale), and one — the **`EmbeddingBootstrapper`** — generates embeddings for any idea that doesn't have one yet, so semantic search and the graph work on a fresh clone without a manual reindex.
 It's idempotent (normal restarts do nothing) and non-fatal (if the provider is down it logs and the app still starts).
 The API binds on `http://localhost:8080`.

 #### Run the backend durably (optional)